WTF is VTF?

 Why open-source fonts?

-- We believe that proprietary fonts aren’t the best tools for certain creative practices, and we think that these original purposes deserve high quality typefaces.
-We believe that not all graphic or typographic creations should be part of a market economy and we support the freedom to subvert its rules.
+• We believe that proprietary fonts aren’t always the most suitable tools for certain creative practices, and we think that these original purposes deserve high quality typefaces.
+We believe that not all graphic or typographic creations should be part of a market economy and and we stand for the freedom to subvert its rules.

 All the fonts hosted on Velvetyne are libre and open-source.
 This means that you can :